TUDelft-IN4303-2017/TUDelft-IN4303-2017.github.io/assignments/ms2/lab6.md

 ### Submission

-You need to submit your MiniJava project with a pull request against branch `assignment6` on GitHub.
+You can work on labs 5 and 6 in the same branch of your repository, but for grading and early feedback you need to submit your editor project with a pull request against branch `assignment6` on GitHub.
 Your GitHub repository contains a step-by-step procedure how to file such a request.

-The deadline for submission is November 12th, 17:59.
+The deadline for submissions is November 8, 23:59.
+{: .notice .notice-warning}

 ### Grading